moeinrahimi/swarn-player/README.md

 - redux
 - mysql
 - nodejs express
+- socketio

 # Contributing

-you can in making swan-player better by contributing in adding new features to it, see TODO list to find out what is needed right now
+you can help with making swan-player better by contributing in adding new features to it, see TODO list to find out what is needed right now or suggest new features by creating new issue